-The McDowell Foundation provides research grants to explore new and innovative ways to best meet the educational needs of students in Saskatchewan.
+The McDowell Foundation provides research grants to explore new and innovative ways to meet the educational needs of students in Saskatchewan.

-All grant applications are adjudicated by an independent Project Review Committee comprised primarily of teachers.
+All grant applications are reviewed and adjudicated by an independent Project Review Committee comprised primarily of Saskatchewan teachers.
+For examples of McDowell projects visit our research page

 > How to Apply